Suyashtnt/personal-website/src/lib/posts/vue.md

 description: 'A look on Vue.JS.'
 author: 'Suyashtnt'
 date: '2023-05-23'
-updated: '2023-05-21'
+updated: '2023-05-23'
 published: true
 ---

-# This post is a public draft.
-It's meant for testing out my blogging system.
-It is not the final post.
 # Preface
-This blog post was initially an essay for school, so thats that.
+This blog post was initially an essay for school, so thats why it's closer to an essay than a blog post.
+This is also my first blog post so thats exciting.

+While this post mainly criticizes Vue, I do not at all think its a bad framework.
+It was actually the first JS framework I learnt.
+It has and still is an incredible framework and web development would be different today without it.
+I am not saying don't use Vue or that you should switch from it, but rather pointing out some of its issues that other frameworks have either solved or don't have.

-# The actual post
+# Introduction
 VueJS is lauded as a highly flexible and accessible web framework, but is it really _that_ good?
 While it does many things right, it also does many things wrong.
 It is known for being fast, lightweight, and straightforward when setting up complex applications.
 However, other frameworks are much faster and remove tons of unnecessary complexity.
 While Vue is known for its massive ecosystem, it is also split.
 Vue 3 is known to bring many improvements and remove much of the complexity of Vue 2, but with such significant changes also come enormous technical debt.
 The following essay will discuss these issues in detail and show why Vue is good but needs to be improved to keep up with its new competition.

+# Lost simplicity

 VueJS was known to be one of the most straightforward frameworks, but that has severely degraded.
 Let us take a trip down the passage of time.
 In the year 2013, web frameworks could have been better.
 BackboneJS was too heavyweight and focused on the code organisation rather than syncing variables with the DOM.
 Look at their [to-do List Example](https://backbonejs.org/docs/examples/todos/todos.html).
 The code is lengthy, unnecessarily complex, and not "reactive."
 You still have to tell what the compiler to do when a variable changes; it is _imperative_ code.